Dean & Chair’s Messages

 Dean’s Message

 When the Festival began in 1987, it consisted of only four shorts followed by a panel discussion.
-Over time, the Festival has grown to become an expansive Columbia tradition, and one that has helped to launch the careers of many wonderful filmmakers.
+Over time, the Festival has grown to become a robust and beloved Columbia tradition, one that has helped to launch the careers of many exceptional filmmakers.
 The event includes several days of screenings, readings, interviews, panels, and events in New York and Los Angeles.
-This year we will screen 41 films over several days.
+This year we will screen 32 films over several days.

 Sarah Cole